dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/bridges/chainflip.md

 ## Chainflip on Polkadot: Native Cross-Chain Swaps with JIT AMM & FROST Security

-Chainflip is a decentralized cross-chain swap network built around a Substrate “State Chain,” a 150-validator MPC/TSS custody model, and a Just-In-Time (JIT) AMM.
+Chainflip is a decentralized cross-chain swap network built around a Polkadot SDK (formerly Substrate) “State Chain,” a 150-validator MPC/TSS custody model, and a Just-In-Time (JIT) AMM.
 In July 2025, Chainflip shipped an integration with Polkadot Asset Hub, enabling one-click native swaps between Polkadot-native assets and BTC/ETH/USDC/SOL via wallets like SubWallet—without wrapped tokens.

 ## ELI5: Chainflip in one minute
 * Imagine a **robotic cashier** that speaks Bitcoin, Ethereum, Solana, and Polkadot natively.